 Recently awarded grants

-The Eisdell Moore Centre has provided $342,000 worth of funding to research in 2018, including 10 Project/Explorer Grants, 2 PhD student grants and 7 travel grants.
+The Eisdell Moore Centre has provided $349,510 of research funding in 2019 for 6 Project Grants and 10 Travel Grants.
 Congratulations to all of our grant recipients.

 PI: Dr Michael Maslin, University of Auckland

 AI’s: Dr Fabrice Bardy, Professor.
 Suzanne Purdy, University of Auckland

 Tinnitus is commonly described as a ringing in the ears.
 Tinnitus is common, and can increase the risk of anxiety and depression.
 Research has demonstrated that challenging negative thoughts using cognitive behavioural therapy (CBT) delivered through the internet can help sufferers better manage their tinnitus.
 As the need for mental health services surpasses the availability, people in distress can reach out online to “chatbots” designed to provide CBT.
 This project aims to investigate the benefit of human support through video conferencing in addition to the recently developed engaging conversational agent or chatbot called “Tinnibot”.